ealker/university-notes/CS38110_Open_Source/open_source_license.md

 _Intellectual property (IP) refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce._ from [WIPO](https://www.wipo.int/about-ip/en/)

-- Copyright
+### Copyright
-- Patents
+### Patents
-- Trademarks
+### Trademarks
+_"An officially registered recognisable sign, design or expression which identifies a product, service or business."_

+Used by product logos, branding etc. Might be used to certify products.
+The organisation holding the trademark grants those it certifies permission to use their mark on a product.

+### Copyleft
-- Copyleft: _"Copyleft, distinguished from copyright, is the practice of offering people the right to freely distribute copies and modified versions of a work with the stipulation that the same rights be preserved in derivative works created later."_
+_"Copyleft, distinguished from copyright, is the practice of offering people the right to freely distribute copies and modified versions of a work with the stipulation that the same rights be preserved in derivative works created later."_

-- Patent Pools
+### Patent Pools

 ---

 # Licenses
+Legal contract regarding the use and distribution of software.
+Grants the user rights to use the software in exchange for agreeing to the terms.

 There are [many open source licenses](https://opensource.org/licenses) that developers and organisations [can use](https://choosealicense.com/) when they release their software.
 The licenses that are included in Aberystwyth's CS38110 module are MIT, GNU GPL, BSD and Apache.

 There are **two main types** of licenses used in open source projects, permissive licenses and copyleft licenses.